Admitting He Feels ‘Unwelcome,’ Trump Finds New Ways to Offend the British

 Vince Cable, the leader of the Liberal Democrats, took a jab at Trump’s pal Boris Johnson, who resigned to protest May’s Brexit proposal earlier this week.

-Labour MP David Lammy said Trump attacked Khan because he’s racist, and called for a cancellation of his visit with the Queen on Friday.
+Labour MP David Lammy said Trump attacked Khan because he’s racist, and called for a cancelation of his visit with the Queen on Friday.

-Trump did have some defenders among Brexit hardliners.
+Trump did have some defenders among Brexit hard-liners.
 Conservative MP Jacob Rees-Mogg said he saw nothing wrong with Trump’s remarks on Brexit.
 “The U.K. wants to do a trade deal with Donald Trump and he said if you want to a trade deal with the United States this isn’t the way to do it,” Rees-Mogg said, adding later, “That’s a perfectly reasonable thing for an American president to say.”

 “Donald Trump is in many ways a controversialist — that’s his style, that’s the color he brings to the world stage and he is in that sense very unconventional,” he said.
 “I don’t think we see it as rude and I think the atmosphere last night at the Blenheim dinner was very, very special actually.”